See answer

 If you gain weight, your risk of other health conditions like heart problems and diabetes may increase.
 Some antipsychotics are more likely to cause weight gain than others.
 If you are concerned about weight changes, talk to your healthcare provider to see if switching your antipsychotic medication may help avoid weight gain.

-On MySchizophreniaTeam, the site for people living with schizophrenia and their loved ones, people come together to ask questions, give advice, and share their stories with others who understand life with schizophrenia.
+On MySchizophreniaTeam, the site for those living with schizophrenia and their loved ones, people come together to ask questions, give advice, and share their stories with others who understand life with schizophrenia.

 Have you experienced schizophrenia medication side effects?
 What tips do you have for coping with side effects?
 Share your experience in the comments below.